How to Measure VO2 Max: Unlock Your Aerobic Fitness Potential

 How Does The Apple Watch Measure VO2 Max?

-As the utility of and interest in measuring VO2 max for competitive and recreational runners, cyclists, triathletes, and everyday athletes has increased, some of the best fitness watches and GPS running watches have started implementing a VO2 max feature so that you can estimate VO2 max on your watch.
+As the utility and interest in measuring VO2 max for competitive and recreational runners, cyclists, triathletes, and everyday athletes have increased, some of the best fitness trackers, watches, and GPS running watches have started implementing a VO2 max feature so that you can estimate it on your watch.

-For example, the VO2 max Apple Watch feature allows you to see an estimate of your VO2 max based on your workout history.
+For example, the VO2 max Apple Watch feature allows you to see an estimate based on your workout history.

-An algorithm is used that looks at how fast you can run at various percentages of your age-predicted max heart rate.
+It is calculated by evaluating the relationship between your pace and heart rate.
+An algorithm evaluates how fast you can run at various percentages of your age-predicted max heart rate.

 The faster you can run at a relatively lower percentage of your heart rate, the higher your Apple Watch VO2 max score will be.